Songs in A Minor: Musical style

+Lyrical themes

 Songs in A Minor explores lyrical themes such as love, perseverance, self-worth, survival, and introspection.
 Some songs, such as "Troubles" and "The Life", are autobiographical and contain allusions to Keys' tumultuous, yet stagnant, period at Columbia Records.
 "The Life" further discusses universal adversities: "'Cause when it rains, it pours, isn't life worth more? / I don't even know what I’m hustlin' for / You got to do what you gotta do just to make it through all the hard times that are gonna face you".
 On the spoken-word "Piano & I", Keys explicitly addresses difficulties of the creative process preceding Songs in A Minor.
 For "How Come You Don't Call Me", Keys was inspired by a previous long-term relationship.
 "Girlfriend" is a female protagonist's admission of jealousy of her partner's friendship with another woman, while the lyrics of "Jane Doe" condemn a woman attempting to seduce the protagonist's partner.
 Songs such as "Fallin" lyrically describe vicissitudes of romantic relationships.
 "Troubles" follows a woman concerned over her partner's potentially illicit activities.
 Keys later revealed she wrote the song as a conversation with God, with the chorus representing what she perceived as God's answer to her apprehension.

 Feminist-themed "A Woman's Worth" urges male listeners to show adequate affection and respect to their female partners.
 Keys felt inspired to write it after seeing a televised L'Oréal commercial using the slogan "Because I'm worth it".
 "Butterflyz" describes "the sweet ascent into love with childlike brevity", while its successor "Why Do I Feel So Sad" is contrarily a "clear-eyed meditation on familiarity of heartbreak".
 Songs in A Minor closes with "Caged Bird", which pays homage to Maya Angelou's autobiography I Know Why the Caged Bird Sings (1969), reinterpreting the book's theme to describe quelling isolation and denigration with music.
 "Caged Bird" is followed by the hidden track "Lovin' U", which sees Keys simultaneously feel enraptured and anxious over a committed relationship.
 Christian Ward of NME and Clover Hope of Pitchfork emphasized Keys' expressive vocal performance and ability to convey different emotional themes, despite singing in a restrained style.
 Keys demonstrates distinct "shades of fatigue" throughout "Fallin", ranging from a "swelling" falsetto to a hoarse alto.
 On "How Come You Don't Call Me", she uses crescendoed ad-libs to convey despair, while singing in a "hauntingly" low register on "Rock wit U" to express feeling captivated by her love interest.